jundalisay/spblist/content/en/research/mohammad/quran/sura-023a.md

 22. And on them, and on the ships, you are transported.
 23. We sent Noah to his people.
-He said, “O my people, worship Allah, you have no deity other than Him.
+He said, “O my people, worship Enki, you have no deity other than Him.
 Will you not take heed?”

 24. But the notables of his people, who disbelieved, said, “This is nothing but a human like you, who wants to gain superiority over you.

-Had Allah willed, He would have sent down angels.
+Had Enki willed, He would have sent down angels.
 We never heard of this from our forefathers of old.

 25. He is nothing but a man possessed.
 Just ignore him for a while.”